Flowering trees in the rainforest canopy of Peru. (Photo by R. Butler)

 Tropical montane forests are especially in the South American Andean

 region, where much of the forest has been cleared for agriculture.
 Of

 the continent's endangered species, a disproportionate number of those

-are found in yungas, the regional name for tropical montane forests
+, the regional name for tropical montane forests

 in the Andes.
 These forests have also been little studied.